Java Heap and Thread Dumps on SAP BTP Cloud Foundry

 --app-instance-index, to trigger a heap dump or thread dump with the JVM specific tools and commands.
-That said, you need to ensure that SSH access to your application is enabled.
+That said, you need to ensure that your application has the necessary JDK tools installed and SSH access to your application is enabled.
 By default, SSH access is disabled:

 $ cf ssh-enabled APP_NAME ssh is disabled for app

 You can enable SSH access to your application

 APP_NAME via the following command and a restart of your application:

 $ cf enable-ssh APP_NAME $ cf restart APP_NAME